-Find all the ways to cut out a 'net' of six squares that can be
+Find all the ways to cut out a 'net' of six squares that can be folded into a cube.

-about the formulae needed for generating the results on a
+A useful visualising exercise which offers opportunities for discussion and generalising, and which could be used for thinking about the formulae needed for generating the results on a spreadsheet.

 The whole set of tiles is used to make a square.
 This has a green and blue border.
 There are no green or blue tiles anywhere in the square except on this border.
 How many tiles are there in the set?

 A Hamiltonian circuit is a continuous path in a graph that passes through each of the vertices exactly once and returns to the start.
 How many Hamiltonian circuits can you find in these graphs?

 A game for 2 players.
 Can be played online.
 One player has 1 red counter, the other has 4 blue.
 The red counter needs to reach the other side, and the blue needs to trap the red.

 How can you make an angle of 60 degrees by folding a sheet of paper twice?

 A and B are two interlocking cogwheels having p teeth and q teeth respectively.
 One tooth on B is painted red.
 Find the values of p and q for which the red tooth on B contacts every gap on the. . . .